eunchangchoi/eunchangchoi.github.io/index.md

 ▪ ‘International Electronic Commerce Law’, Graduate School of International Studies, Korea University, Seoul (2002-04) <br>
     <br>
  <strong> CONFERENCES, TALKS, & PRESENTATIONS </strong> <br>
+▪ ‘Clinical Responsibility and Risk in the Use of Medical Diagnostic AI: The Gap between Performance and Expectations’ Ewha Medical Research Institute (March 23, 2026) <br>
-▪ ‘Agentic AI: Governing Security Risks and Responsibility Framework’, inaugural conference of <a href="https://www.kaiss.or.kr/index"> Korea AI Service Society </a> (Dec.11, 2025) <br>
+▪ ‘Agentic AI: Governing Security Risks and Responsibility Framework’, inaugural conference of <a href="https://www.kaiss.or.kr/index"> The Korean Association of AI Service Science </a> (Dec.11, 2025) <br>
 ▪ ‘Evolution of Medical LLMs for Public Healthcare in Africa and its Limitations’,Regional Centre of Excellence in Biomedical Engineering and e-Health,<a href="https://cst.ur.ac.rw/">  College of Science and Technology</a>, University of Rwanda, Kigali (July 30, 2025) <a href="https://github.com/eunchangchoi/eunchangchoi.github.io/blob/master/Evolution%20of%20Medical%20LLMs%20for%20Public%20Healthcare%20in%20Africa%20and%20its%20Limitations%20CBEB%20Univ%20of%20Rwanda%20(July%202025%20Choi).pdf"> Slides</a> <br>
 ▪ ‘Innovation for Africa : Domain Specific Small LLMs, Vertical AI, Fine-tuning & Machine Learning Applications’, Faculty Members of  <a href="https://www.iprckigali.rp.ac.rw/"> IPRC Rwanda Polytechnic</a>, Kigali, Rwanda (July 29, 2025) <a href="https://github.com/eunchangchoi/eunchangchoi.github.io/blob/master/Domain%20Specific%20Vertical%20Small%20LLMs%2C%20Fine-tuning%20%26%20ML%20Applications%20(IPRC%20Rwanda%20Polytechnic%202025%20July)Choi%20git.pdf"> Slides</a> <br>
 ▪ ‘Fair Use Criteria for Machine Learning: Comparative Thoughts on Copyright in Canada, Japan, and the U.S’, <a href="https://ipresearchersasia.org/annual-conference"> The 7th IP & Innovation Researchers of Asia Conference,</a> Faculty of Law, Waseda University(早稲田大学), Tokyo, Japan (April 2025)<br>